abdonasser-en/Learn-pytorch/README.md

 ## Tensors

 In machine learning, tensors are defined as multi-dimensional arrays of numbers.
 Tensors can represent scalars, vectors, matrices, and n-dimensional matrices.
 They provide a way to represent and store data, enabling fast mathematical operations specifically for neural network.
-For a more detailed understanding of tensors, please visit this [YouTube video](https://www.youtube.com/watch?v=L35fFDpwIM4) presented by Josh Starmer (BAM!) .
+For a more detailed understanding of tensors, please visit this [YouTube video](https://www.youtube.com/watch?v=L35fFDpwIM4) presented by Josh Starmer.

 ![Tensors](images/Tensors-rank.png)